 Everyone is born with an inherent genius potential

-Recently I did read the post of a young friend Rajat Poonia which made me think about the creative genius in us.
-The post is about “How to boost your Self-Confidence”
+I recently read the post of a young friend Rajat Poonia which made me think about our creative genius.

-He is writing about an event he came across and which made him think.
+He is writing about an event he came across, which made him think.
 It was a little girl who was walking on Tightrope and performing incredible stunts.
-Rajat wondered how this little girl can do this on a rope 6 -7 ft. above the ground.
+Rajat wondered how this little girl could do this on a rope 6 -7 ft. above the ground.

 Buckminster Fuller said: “Everyone is born a genius, but the process of living de-geniuses them.”

-Both may be right, if the process of living de-geniuses, one has to be learned again.
+Both may be right; if the process of living de-geniuses, one has to learn it again.

 Everyone is born with an inherent creative genius potential

-There is a study about what happened in a genius that makes him genius which found that it is the number of ways they intake information and bring them in harmony.
+There is a study about what happened in a genius that makes him a genius, which found that it is the number of ways they intake information and bring them in harmony.

-From being helpless to using his hands, starting to crawl, to walk, think and talk, it is amazing, it is a genius.
-Only twenty percent of us are operating at a genius level by the time we are five and with twenty only two percent.
+From being helpless to using his hands, starting to crawl, walk, think and talk, it is amazing; it is a genius.
+Only twenty percent of us are operating at a genius level by the time we are five, and with twenty, only two percent.
 How does this happen?

-Instead, to express the inherent potential and talent, we start to doubt ourselves.
+Instead, to express our inherent potential and talent, we start to doubt ourselves.

-There have been beautiful teachers who realized this like Maria Montessori and Rudolf Steiner.
-We all heard of the Montessori school and the Waldorf school, which encourages kids to show their natural talent.
+There have been beautiful teachers who realized this, like Maria Montessori and Rudolf Steiner.
+We have all heard of the Montessori school and the Waldorf school, which encourage kids to show their natural talent.

-Not aware of this potential in kids, I remember the time living in Iran and our son was not yet five years old.
-He has been in Germany in Kindergarten before and did speak more German than Farsi.
-I thought to send him to school because I was alone with the kids most of the time and I wanted him to be with other kids.
+Not aware of this potential in kids, I remember the time living in Iran, and our son was not yet five years old.
+He has been in kindergarten in Germany before and spoke more German than Farsi.
+I thought to send him to school because I was alone with the kids most of the time, and I wanted him to be with other kids.

-It was possible that time to bring him to a private school.
-The principal and teachers all said he will not be able to make the first-class only speaking german mostly.
-I said it does not matter he is not yet five and can repeat the class and telling our son not to be afraid of this.
+It was possible at that time to bring him to a private school.
+The principal and teachers all said he will not be able to make the first class, only speaking german mostly.
+I said it does not matter he is not yet five and can repeat the class, and told our son not to be afraid of this.

-With our daughter it was right the opposite, she just started to talk and more Farsi than German.
-When she later went to school she was not good at German, it was a German /Iranian school and she too was talking both languages at the end.
-She had learned the ABC with her brother at home.
+With our daughter it was right the opposite; she just started to talk more in Farsi than German.
+When she later went to school she was not good at German, it was a German /Iranian school, and she too was talking both languages at the end.
+She had learned the ABCs with her brother at home.

 This was the time for me to start to read and learn about human potential.